NeuroTechX/ntx_slack_archive/introductions.md

  >oh buanzo ive seen some really cool eeg/modular stuff using littlebits ! let me know if you wanna tackle this at some point, i have the hardware, aside from modulars !

+6/25/2017 11:18 AM

+ **rasmus** :

+ >Hello everyone!
+My name is Rasmus and I'm an entrepreneur by heart.
+I have one miserably unsuccessful startup of my own under my belt, and currently I spend my days working for a big a startup.
+I find the future of neurotechnology highly exciting and meaningful field to work on and I'd love to start learning more about it.
+As a complete newbie to this subject, I intend to start the journey by going through a stack of textbooks about the field I have on my bedside table.
+Once I have something to contribute, I'd very much like to be able to take part in the conversation.
+Happy to meet you all! :v: